-According to personnel records as of December 31, 2022, LUKA RIJEKA d.d. has 646 employed workers, i.e. 143 workers more than on December 31, 2021.
-(503 workers).
-Due to the increase in the volume of operations and transshipment of cargo, it was necessary to hire additional workers.
-In 2022, a large number of people were continuously employed, mostly operators of technical equipment and port transport workers.
-In the Services and at the Terminals, the positions where subcontractors were employed in previous years were filled.
-Only in the maintenance service and in the port fire brigade are part of subcontractors hired due to the lack of qualified workers for those specific jobs on the labor market.
-The search for the mentioned occupations continues with the aim of employing our own workforce.
+According to personnel records as of December 31, 2023, Luka Rijeka d.d. has 638 employed workers, i.e. 8 workers less than on 31.12.2022.
+(646 workers).
+Considering that during the previous year the company continuously employed a large number of people, mostly operators of technical equipment and port transport workers, during 2023 there was no need for a significant number of new workers.
+The company employed its own workforce, and the number of subcontractors was reduced to a minimum number, within the Maintenance Service and in the port fire brigade, due to the lack of qualified workers for those specific jobs on the labor market.